jkitajima/http-api-design/README.md

 ### Entities relationships are nested

-Since the single value of a an id does not defined an object, entities relationships are nested.
+Since the single value of an id does not define an object, entities relationships are nested.

 In other words, this does not define a relationship:
 ```json